iterative/dvc.org/content/docs/command-reference/push.md

 > Those should be uploaded with `git push`. `dvc import` data is also ignored by
 > this command.

+Order of priority of remotes:

+1. `remote` specified in a corresponding dvcfile for particular output.
+2. `--remote` CLI option.
-The default remote is used (see `dvc remote default`) unless a specific one is given with `--remote`.
-See `dvc remote` for more information on how to configure them.
+3. `core.remote`config option (see `dvc remote default`).

+See `dvc remote` for more information on how to configure remotes.

 Without arguments, it uploads the files and directories referenced in the current workspace (found in all `dvc.yaml` and `.dvc` files) that are missing